mavlink/qgc-dev-guide/en/getting_started/README.md

 * **If you get this error when running _QGroundControl_**: `/usr/lib/x86_64-linux-gnu/libstdc++.so.6: version 'GLIBCXX_3.4.20' not found.`, you need to either update to the latest *gcc*, or install the latest *libstdc++.6* using: `sudo apt-get install libstdc++6`.
 * **Unit tests:** To run the [unit tests](../contribute/unit_tests.md), build in `debug` mode with `UNITTEST_BUILD` definition, and then copy `deploy/qgroundcontrol-start.sh` script into the `debug` directory before running the tests.

-## Optional/OS-Specific Functionality

-*QGroundControl* has functionality that is dependent on the operating system and libraries installed by the user.
-The following sections describe these features, their dependencies, and how to disable/alter them during the build process.
-These features can be forcibly enabled/disabled by specifying additional values to qmake.

-### Video Streaming

-Check the [Video Streaming](https://github.com/mavlink/qgroundcontrol/blob/master/src/VideoReceiver/README.md) directory for further instructions.

 ## Building QGC Installation Files